rodneyshupe/Cookbook/Recipes/Entrees/Lamb/MacadamiaNutCrustedRackOfLambWithAMerlotDemiGlace.rst

 Lamb
 ^^^^

 1. Preheat oven to 425F.
 Remove the outer papery covering of the garlic.
    Slice off the top of the head so most of the cloves are exposed.
 2. Place the garlic heads on a baking sheet and drizzle with olive oil.
-   Roast in the oven for 45 minutes or until the cloves are completely soft and begin to caramelize.
+   Roast in the oven for 45 minutes or until the cloves are completely soft and begin to caramelise.
 Let the garlic cool and then squeeze each clove out of the head.
 With a fork mash the garlic into a paste.
 3. Place the lamb on a plate.
 Season the lamb all over.
-Heat a skillet, add 2 tbsp extra virgin olive oil.
+Heat a skillet, add 2 tablespoons extra virgin olive oil.
 Sear the lamb racks fatty side first.
    Remove from the skillet.
 4. Spread the garlic paste on the fatty side of the racks of lamb.
 Combine chopped nuts and bread crumbs and pack onto lamb pressing firmly.